EncinasBartos/TBarrier/TBarrier/2D/demos/AdvectiveBarriers/HyperbolicLCS/readme.txt

 %%%%%%%%%%%%%%%%%%%%%  Date:       07/06/2022                             %%%%%%%%%%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Computation of hyperbolic LCS using the classic algorithm introduced by [1,2,3,4]
+Computation of hyperbolic LCS [1,2,3,4]

 The demo is inside the folder "Main":